 Few birds epitomize the wilder parts of the Pacific Northwest coastal forests more than the Marbled Murrelet.
 Meet this small, diving seabird that nests high in confiers and earned the name “fog larks”.

 Brant include Atlantic and Pacific subspecies, with the range of the Pacific Brant spanning four countries and most of the Pacific Flyway.
 They rely on key coastal habitats.

-I was on vacation last week, traveling from Fairbanks to north of the Brooks Range on Alaska’s Dalton Highway.
-The boreal, sub-arctic and arctic lands were bursting with bird life taking advantage of the short summer’s food supplies.
-Among the species found here is a small old-world thrush that will soon be heading back to its wintering grounds in Africa.
+I have been looking for Northern Wheatears along Alaska’s Dalton Highway.
+It is a small old-world thrush that will soon be heading back to its wintering grounds in Africa.
 Alaska to Africa?

 The Nēnē, or Hawaiian Goose, is Hawaiiʻs state bird.
 For visitors who are not familiar this striking endemic goose, it can seem odd to find it far from wetland habitats.
 It spends more time on land than most other geese, and even has reduced webbing on its feet that help it navigate lava flows and other terrestrial habitats.

 Common Eiders breed on barrier islands in the Chukchi Sea off the coast of Alaska.
 They are the highest-risk waterbird population on Alaska’s North Slope, and are…

 The Northern Waterthrush is a neotropical migrant that breeds in the northern U.S. and Canada and winters mostly in Central and South America.
 Their preferred northern habitats are …